 Etymology of Bhand Pather

-The plays of the Bhands are called Pather, a word that seems to have been derived from the term patra, which means dramatic character.
-The term Bhand comes from bhaana, that is a satirical and realistic drama, generally a monologue that is mentioned in Bharata's Natya Shastra.
+The plays of the Bhands are called ‘Pather’, a word that seems to have been derived from the term ‘patra’, which means dramatic character.
+The term ‘Bhand’ comes from ‘bhaana’, that is a satirical and realistic drama, generally a monologue that is mentioned in Bharata's Natya Shastra.
 The Bhand Pather, though, is not a monologue but a social drama incorporating mythological legends and contemporary social satire.
-Born Hindus
+Born Hindus, the Bhands converted to Islam and remain very secular in their outlook.
+They are an extremely simple, witty and practical people.
+The Bhand Pather unfortunately does not sustain them economically, thus they have been driven to other professions, which primarily encompass weaving the basket work of ‘kangris’, woollen blankets and carpets.

 History of Bhand Pather